 Trnovo Golf Course

 The Golf Course is meant for, and opens to everyone who would like to experience the game.
-For beginners there are artificial tees for the first strokes, much closer to the green.
-The practice area for long shots is 250m long and has 20 places.
+The practice area for long shots is 250m long and has 50 places.
 For pitching and chipping there are 5 greens (1,5 hectare) and one putting green, 800m2.

 PAR of the course is 34.
-There is no prescribed dress code for this course.
-The season runs from March to November with a Tee time from 7am – 9pm.
+The season runs from March to November with a Tee time from 9am – 9pm.

 Kranjska Gora Golf Course